PokemonSanFran/testing-history-2/meta/docs/story.md

     * The protests gained national attention with the help of Drasna's support, and pressure mounted on the government to comply.
 An earthquake destroyed the prison, killing inmates and guards, and ending the occupation.
 * On the lowest level of the prison, Zoey meets Archer with Malva and Drasna, another member of the Elite Four.
 * Archer explains to the other three that the Ycombinator has been framing Teamrocket, planting agitators and warping the public narrative against them.
-* Archer uses a Garabodor from the construction strike, proving that only Ycombinator would have the resources to train and breed an exploding Garbodor.
+* Archer uses a Garbodor from the construction strike, proving that only Ycombinator would have the resources to train and breed an exploding Garbodor.
 * Archer asks Drasna, Malva and Zoey to help work with Teamrocket to expose Ycombinator and start healing the region.
 * Zoey needs time to think, and leaves.
 Zoey goes to sleep but wakes up having not made a decision.